-- 5 PEARL-FTS measurements contain mostly between 1.5 and 3 DOFS and therefore have some profile content, the same is not true for TANSO-FTS where most profiles have less than 0.5 DOFS, with some below 0.3.
-Clearly, there is no profile information here.
-However, as the DOFS are larger than 0, there is still some information in the measurement. - 10 Considering the variable information content for PEARL-FTS and the very low information content for TANSO-FTS, we investigate how information content varies as a function of latitude, longitude, time of year, time of day, and methane partial column.
-It was found that for both PEARL-FTS and TANSO-FTS, the most dominant factor controlling the DOFS is the time of year, followed by the methane partial column. - Figure 4 shows the information content of the TANSO-FTS profiles as a function of time of year and methane partial column.
+FTS and TANSO-FTS, the most dominant factor controlling the DOFS is the time of year, followed by the methane partial column.

+Figure 4 shows the information content of the TANSO-FTS profiles as a function of time of year and methane partial column.
 Note that although the figure shows information content in the entire profile, the vertical axis shows partial columns.
 TANSO-FTS retrievals have very low DOFS between September and May.
-This period corresponds to a cold and snow-covered surface in Eureka, and the very low thermal contrast com- - 20 plicates a retrieval from nadir/off-nadir observations in the thermal infrared at this time.
+This period corresponds to a cold and snow-covered surface in Eureka, and the very low thermal contrast complicates a retrieval from nadir/off-nadir observations in the thermal infrared at this time.
 In July, when the surface is warmer, the retrievals have a higher number of DOFS; in a few cases up to 0.7 or above.